aave/bug-bounty/README.md

 # Bug Bounty

+Deprecation Warning: This Repo is no longer the bounty program.
+Please submit a bug through our community driven bug bounty program on [Immunefi](https://immunefi.com/bounty/aave).

 ## Overview

 The security of Aave V3 users is paramount.
 For that reasons, starting on March 16, 2022, the Aave Protocol V3 (”Aave V3”) core repository is subject to the Aave Protocol V3 Bug Bounty (the “Program”).
 The Program enables community members to submit reports of “bugs” or vulnerabilities for a chance to earn rewards.
 The Program aims to incentivise responsible disclosure and enhance the security of Aave V3.

 Rewards will be allocated based on the severity of the bug disclosed and evaluated and rewarded **up to USD $250,000**.